logdna/logdna-agent-v2/docs/OPENSHIFT.md

 # LogDNA Agent on OpenShift

-The agent has been tested on OpenShift 4.4, but should be compatible with any OpenShift cluster packaged with Kubernetes version 1.9 or greater.
+The agent is supported for OpenShift 4.6.

 ## Table of Contents